 Teaching

-Alessio is an Adjunct Professor at Sciences Po's School of Management and Impact and at HEC Paris, while being also a frequent guest lecturer in several universities, including Johns Hopkins SAIS, Dartmouth College, Bocconi University, LSE, ETH, École Polytechnique Fédérale de Lausanne (EPFL) and University of Padova.
+Alessio is a Lecturer in Public Policy at the University of Cambridge and an Adjunct Professor in Economics at Sciences Po in Paris, while being also a frequent guest lecturer in several universities, including Johns Hopkins SAIS, Dartmouth College, Bocconi University, LSE, ETH, École Polytechnique Fédérale de Lausanne (EPFL) and University of Padova.
+In the past, he has taught at HEC Paris and Sciences Po Lille.

 Economic growth and Climate Change